iterative/dvc.org/content/docs/start/data-management/index.md

 ### Click for an example!

-You'll find useful notes and tips throughout our docs such as the onw below.
+You'll find useful notes and tips throughout our docs such as the one below.

 </details>